-- A project level Appropriate Assessment is required to assess potential impacts and demonstrate how this site will be delivered without adverse effect the integrity of any Natura 2000 sites; - (ii) A landscape and visual impact assessment should inform the development of proposals for the extraction of minerals from the site, taking into account and seeking to minimise impacts on the South Downs National Park; - (iii) The Landscape and Visual Impact Assessment should cross reference all other relevant studies within the Environmental Statement in order to ensure that it is fully integrated and considers both direct and indirect impacts from any proposals; - (iv) The entrance to the site should be carefully designed to minimise adverse impacts upon the South Downs National Park and its setting, and designed to accord with the standards and guidance within the Design Manual for Roads and Bridges and Roads in the South Downs; - (v) During excavation there should be screening, such as perimeter mounding and planting of native trees and shrubs (including native evergreen specifies) along the boundaries to strengthen and reinforce existing screening of views into the site from the A283, and surrounding open farmland should be considered as part of the Landscape and Visual Impact Assessment process.
-Any screening landform and/or planting should be designed to be consistent with local landscape character in order to minimise unintended additional impacts on landscape character from incongruous screening features; - (vi) Existing hedgerows, mature trees and vegetation along perimeters and within the site, should, where possible, be retained and linked to new planting to create continuous corridors of trees and vegetation, connected to wider networks of hedges in surrounding areas; - (vii) There should be phasing of working and restoration to minimise impacts associated with unrestored open excavated areas; - (viii) At pre-application stage, a Lidar survey should be undertaken and an assessment of the impacts on buried archaeological remains should be carried out including archaeological field evaluation and mitigation measures where required; - (ix) A hydrological assessment should be completed, evaluating and seeking to minimise the impact from the proposals on ground water and watercourses, given its location close to the Arun Valley SPA; - (x) An HGV routing agreement is required , including a robust approach to monitoring adherence, to ensure that HGVs travelling to/from the site avoid the village of Storrington; - If the traffic from the site could have a negative impact on the Air Quality Management Area in Storrington High Street, then an Air Quality Assessment is required; - (xii) There should be an assessment of the cumulative impact associated with other development (e.g. other minerals development) including landscape and transport considerations, such as the A24/A283 Washington roundabout and mitigation, if required;
+- (v) During excavation there should be screening, such as perimeter mounding and planting of native trees and shrubs (including native evergreen specifies) along the boundaries to strengthen and reinforce existing screening of views into the site from the A283, and surrounding open farmland should be considered as part of the Landscape and Visual Impact Assessment process.
+Any screening landform and/or planting should be designed to be consistent with local landscape character in order to minimise unintended additional impacts on landscape character from incongruous screening features; - (vi) Existing hedgerows, mature trees and vegetation along perimeters and within the site, should, where possible, be retained and linked to new planting to create continuous corridors of trees and vegetation, connected to wider networks of hedges in surrounding areas; - (vii) There should be phasing of working and restoration to minimise impacts associated with unrestored open excavated areas; - (viii) At pre-application stage, a Lidar survey should be undertaken and an assessment of the impacts on buried archaeological remains should be carried out including archaeological field evaluation and mitigation measures where required; - (ix) A hydrological assessment should be completed, evaluating and seeking to minimise the impact from the proposals on ground water and watercourses, given its location close to the Arun Valley SPA; - (x) An HGV routing agreement is required , including a robust approach to monitoring adherence, to ensure that HGVs travelling to/from the site avoid the village of Storrington; - (xi) If the traffic from the site could have a negative impact on the Air Quality Management Area in Storrington High Street, then an Air Quality Assessment is required; - (xii) There should be an assessment of the cumulative impact associated with other development (e.g. other minerals development) including landscape and transport considerations, such as the A24/A283 Washington roundabout and mitigation, if required; - (xiii) Any loss of potentially high quality agricultural land should be minimised and mitigation provided, if required; - (xiv) There are known power cables, power lines and water mains within and adjacent to the site which should be diverted or protected, as necessary; - (xv) A lighting, noise, dust, odour and vibration management plan should be completed, setting out how unacceptable impacts will be avoided; - (xvi) Proposals for restoration should be informed by a landscape and ecosystem services led strategy agreed with the SDNPA.
+The strategy should be informed by relevant technical assessments, contribute to the purposes of the SDNP and form a cohesive scheme with the existing quarry site.

-- (xiii) Any loss of potentially high quality agricultural land should be considered and mitigation provided, if required; - (xiv) There are known power cables, power lines and water mains within and adjacent to the site which should be diverted or protected, as necessary; - (xv) A lighting, noise, dust, odour and vibration management plan should be completed, setting out how unacceptable impacts will be avoided; - (xvi) Restoration should be done in a complimentary manor to that of the existing quarry, seeking to return the site to its existing profile, and seeking to maximise the habitat value by taking opportunities to link the surrounding hedgerow and woodland structure; and - (xvii) A site liaison group involving the local community should be established by the operator to address issues arising from the operation of the site.
+(xvii) A site liaison group involving the local community should be established by the operator to address issues arising from the operation of the site.